 If you are in doubt of an item and want to determine if the item is prohibited by the Department of Agriculture and Water Resources check the Biosecurity import conditions database - BICON.
 BICON identifies if an item is permitted entry, any treatment/permits required and any additional concerns.

-Preparation is extremely important when packing up your household goods ready for your move to Australia.
-You must take the extra time and care to thoroughly prepare household goods for inspection upon arrival.
+Preparation is the single most important step in ensuring a smooth biosecurity clearance.
+The key is to ensure every item of risk is cleaned, dry, and accurately declared.
 Using a professional international removals company to pack your belongings will reduce the risk of any problems during your inspection and your crew should be trained to identify and rectify any potential issues.
 As a rule, you should always:

-2 - Clean your belongings.
-Any items that have been in contact with food, soil, plants, animals, or their products, are thoroughly cleaned and free from any contamination.
+Any item that has been in contact with food, soil, plants, or animals must be thoroughly cleaned and completely free from contamination.
 This includes, but is not limited to:

-• all used equipment and machinery—drain all standing water, and ensure the equipment is free from contamination
+- Equipment and machinery - drain all standing water, and ensure the equipment is clean and free from contamination

-• garden furniture, tools and implements—make sure all soil, animal and plant debris are removed and all surfaces are thoroughly cleaned
+- Garden furniture, tools and implements - make sure all soil, animal and plant debris are removed and all surfaces are thoroughly cleaned.
+Ensure BBQs are completely clear of traces of food.

-• freshwater sporting equipment—make sure reservoirs are completely drained and dry, and that equipment is dry on arrival, including wetsuits, gumboots and fishing tackle.
+- Sporting equipment - make items like bikes are completely clean and free from traces of soil or dirt.
+For freshwater sports equipment be sure reservoirs are completely drained and dry, and that equipment is dry on arrival, including wetsuits, gumboots and fishing tackle.

 Other tips: